shybovycha/paidy-interview/forex-mtl/README.md

 The other thing I was thinking about whilst implementing this solution was using `ApplicativeHandle`, but asking around showed that it has no implementation for `IO` in `cats-effects` just yet, so I trashed that idea.
 Currently I am using `MonadError` instead, which throws an error, so maybe it would be worth catching it at some point with `handleErrorWith`?

+Also worth mentioning parsing `Currency` from `String` would not handle case when the currency code does not exist.
+Have to come up with a reasonable way to handle that.

 ### Testing